Beaumont Business Litigation Lawyers

 Portner Bond, PLLC helps many small businesses it the greater Beaumont area.
 We handle cases in Tyler County, Jefferson County, Chambers County, Galveston County, Liberty County, Jasper County, Orange County, Hardin County, and Fort Bend County.

 Types of Business Litigation Cases We Handle

 Our firm has experience with such business litigation issues as:

 - Business Owner Disputes — When businesses have multiple owners, it is common for disputes to arise when one owner acts improperly or violates their duties.
 Larger companies may conduct internal investigations in some cases, but smaller companies may not have the necessary resources.
 Some disputes may concern who is considered a business owner.

 - Partnership Disputes — Partnership disputes can arise because of many different kinds of arguments about business decisions, including cash flow shortages, declining revenue, or shareholder agreements.
 Some disputes may involve employment decisions, breach of contract, or employment decisions.
 Certain partnership agreements may specify how disputes must be resolved.

 - Contract Disputes — Businesses may have numerous different contracts, including commercial real estate and leases, construction, and licensing.
-Some business also have franchise contracts.
+Some businesses also have franchise contracts.
 Various employment contracts are also common.
-Other possible contracts could concern sales and distribution or land use and property rights.
+Other possible contracts could concern sales and distribution of land use and property rights.